xbdrcx/sentiment-api/README.md

 ### What is an API?

-API, or Application Programming Interface, is a set of rules that allow a programs to communicate and exchange data.
+API, or Application Programming Interface, is a set of rules that allow programs to communicate and exchange data.

 ### What is FastAPI?